 Note: Getting a letter about director disqualification from The Insolvency Service is a serious matter.
 It is best to get legal advice if it happens.

 Other entities can also apply to have a company director disqualified.
 Under certain circumstances the other bodies include:

 The worst cases of director disqualifications can be up to 15 years long.
 Once banned, directors cannot:

 Note: Breaking the terms of a director disqualification can result in a fine or a sentence in jail for up to 2 years.

 Details of the disqualification will get published online via:

 What if you want to become the director of a company while disqualified?
 In this case you must ask a court for permission to do so.
 You may also need the help of a legal adviser.

 There are several other disqualified directors restrictions that can apply after company director disqualification.
 As a rule, disqualified company directors cannot:

 Note: Carrying out company business on the instructions of a person already disqualified is illegal.
 It can result in a prosecution and you can get held 'personally' responsible for company debts.

-Company Director Disqualification Proceedings in the United Kingdom
+Procedure for Director Disqualification in the United Kingdom